Boots (company): Rationalisation

 In May 2019, Boots announced that it was closing 200+ underperforming shops.
 Then, in July 2020, the group announced that it would be cutting 4,000 jobs and shutting 48 optician stores in the UK.

 In November 2024, Anthony Hemmerdinger was appointed the new Managing Director of both the UK and Ireland.
 In December 2024, it was reported that Sycamore Partners were lined up to acquire Walgreens Boots Alliance in early 2025.

-New ownership: The Boots Group
+New ownership

 Following the completion of Sycamore Partners acquisition of Walgreens Boots Alliance in August 2025, ownership of the company transferred to The Boots Group, a UK-headquartered private company comprising Boots UK & Ireland, Boots Opticians, No7 Beauty Company, Alliance Healthcare Germany, Farmacias Benavides in Mexico, retail pharmacies in Thailand, retail investments in China, and international franchise operations in the Middle East and Indonesia.
+The Boots Group is owned by Sycamore Partners and Stefano Pessina and his family.

+In May 2026, Boots announced the appointment of Alex Baldock as its next chief executive officer, effective in late 2026.
+The appointment coincided with company preparations for a potential initial public offering (IPO).

 Products and services

 Boots sell the following products and services: